 Generally speaking most felony convictions that are considered a sex crime will not be eligible to be expunged.
 Multiple felony convictions will also cause issues when trying to have your record expunged.

 States that allow felony expungement and record sealing

 The twenty states listed below have some for of misdemeanor or felony expungement.

 Most other states have some form of record sealing but is very depended on the type of crime committed, how the crime was prosecuted and the time that has passed since conviction.
-Please see this article about expungement and record sealing for all 50 united states or click here.

 Who can have a misdemeanor or felony expunged or sealed?

 Most first time offenders can have a felony expunged or sealed but your chances of this happening are much greater or will happen if you have: